open-politics/open-politics/README.md

 - Data Scraper Modules
 - Prompt Engineering suggestions
 - Networking & Marketing
+- Frontend/ UX/ UI work

+## Coming soon: release of data scraper interface to provide extensibility for the project.
+- The idea is that people can choose source x and build a datascraper for it, which will then be integrated into the project.
+- Generally if you want to start directly, passing a dataframe with the columns "Headline", "Content", "Source", "Date" and "URL" will be super fine.

 ## Table of Contents
 - [Why does this project exist?](#why-does-this-project-exist)